fredporter/uDESK/docs/CONTRIBUTING.md

 ## 🎯 Claude Code Integration

-### AI-Assisted Development
+### Smart-Assisted Development
 - Use Claude Code for generating components
-- All AI-generated content in markdown format
+- All Smart-generated content in markdown format
-- Review and test AI-generated code
+- Review and test Smart-generated code
-- Document AI assistance in commits
+- Document Smart assistance in commits

 ### Claude Code Setup in VM
 ```bash